 Construction can be divided into private sector housing, infrastructure, industrial and commercial sub-sectors; along with public sector housing, infrastructure and other projects.

-Within these categories, there is a vast pool of specialist construction companies including builders, manufacturers, fitters, trades, engineers and other suppliers.
+Within these categories, there is a vast pool of specialist construction companies.
+These include builders, manufacturers, fitters, trades, engineers and other suppliers.
 It accounts for about 6-7% of employment in the economy.

 Funding for construction projects